NDMark

 1. Viewing of videotape on Computer Ethics

-2. For future class meetings, read the chapter of the textbook indicated for that date.
+2. For future class meetings, read the chapter indicated for that date.

 1. Chapter 2 - The computer as a humanizing agent